proglang/proglang.github.io/src/teaching/24ss/concurrency.md

 ## Announcements

+*2024-07-03*:

+After today's lecture, the Ilias quiz on the pi-calculus will be available.
+Other than usual, you only have until next Friday (July 5) at noon to finish the quiz.
+This way, we can discuss the exercises during the tutorial.

 *2024-06-28*:
 1. Please check today's tutorial for clarifications on notation.
 2. Next Ilias quiz will be released after next Wednesday's lecture.